-Safety Summary Safety Depends On You
+Safety Summary

 The following general safety precautions must be observed during all phases of operation, service, and repair of this equipment.
-Failure to comply with these precautions or with specific warnings elsewhere in this manual violates safety standards of design, manufacture, and intended use of the equipment.
-Motorola, Inc. assumes no liability for the customer's failure to comply with these requirements.
+Failure to comply with these precautions or with specific warnings elsewhere in this manual could result in personal injury or damage to the equipment.